-Results: The results showed that patients aged 38-47 had the highest proportion (38.7%) of viral load suppression.
-The female better suppression (70.8%) when compared to the male.
-Patients with secondary education had viral load suppression (38.7%) when compared to the other levels of level of education.
-Patients with first line regimen had 93.4% suppression when compared to those on second line.
-Two thirds of the patients on antiretroviral therapy for ten years had more suppression (65%) when compared to those less than ten years on ART.
-About half (52.5%) of the patients who had first CD4 count <500 copies/ml, had better viral load suppression compared to those who had first CD4 count >500 copies/ml.
-The highest prevalence of viral load suppression (100%) was seen in those aged 78 years and above, and was statistically significant (p<0.001).
+Results: The results showed that age of patients ranges from 18years to above 65 years.
+The mean years was 46.69 ±10.89 years.
+However, the age ranges between 38-47 years had the highest frequency of viral load suppression (38.7%).
+Also based on sex, female had better viralload suppression when compared to their male counterparts (70.8%).
+On educational qualification patients with secondary educational qualifications had better viral load suppression when compared to the other levels of educational qualifications (38.7%).
+Also, patients with first line regimen had their better viral load suppression when compared to those on second line (93.4%).
+Two thirds of the patients on antiretroviral therapy for at leastten years and above had more viral load suppression when compared to those less than ten years on ART (65%).
+About half of the patients who had first CD4 count <500 copies/ml, had better viral load suppression compared to those who had first CD4 count >500 copies/ml (52.5%).
+The highest prevalence of viral load suppression (100%) was seen in those patients aged 78 years and above, and was statistically significant (p<0.001).
 The female patients had higher prevalence (97.3%) of viral load suppression when compared to their male counterparts who had viral load suppression of 95.7%, which was statistically significant (p<0.001).

-Conclusion: The age, sex, first line regimen and duration on ART were independent predictors of viral load suppression.
+Conclusion: The age, sex, first line regimen and duration on ART were identified as independent predictors of viral load suppression.